MathiasSchindler/monacc/docs/spec.md

 monacc is two things in one:

 1. **A C compiler** — small, fast, self-hosting
-2. **A userland toolkit** — 70 Unix utilities built with that compiler
+2. **A userland toolkit** — 85 syscall-only command-line tools built with that compiler

 Both components share a common design philosophy: syscall-only, minimal dependencies, Linux x86_64 only.